-On the TASE, options and futures are traded on select Equity Indices, among them the TA-35 index.
+On TASE, options and futures are traded on select Equity Indices, among them the TA-35 index.
 These derivatives provide investors with tools to hedge against fluctuations in the TA-35 index.

 The options on the TA-35 index are the flagship product in the TASE derivatives market and are considered successful not only in local terms but also in international terms.

 In 2013, the TASE made another move to expand products available on the TA-25 index (now TA-35) and launched two weekly derivatives on the TA-25 index (currently: TA-35).
 Weekly derivatives are identical in their characteristics to the monthly derivatives, except for their duration - two weeks.

 In addition, as of 2018, long-dated TA-35 index future contracts began trading on the TASE for a period of 15 months.

-Options and futures on the Dollar exchange rate (launched in October 1994) as well as options and futures on the Euro exchange rate (launched in November 2001), are traded on the TASE.
+Options and futures on the Dollar exchange rate (launched in October 1994) as well as options and futures on the Euro exchange rate (launched in November 2001), are traded on TASE.
 These protect against fluctuations in exchange rates.

 In 2016, the TASE launched weekly derivatives on the dollar exchange rate.
 With the exception of life span, the terms of weekly derivatives are similar to those of monthly derivatives.

 Equity options were launched in March 2009.
 The underlying assets were chosen among the shares with the highest market capitalization on the exchange as well as with the highest volumes.
 Currently, select TA-125 Index companies have listed options.